Frequently asked questions

-Other than soap you an also use rubbing alcohol.
-It does nothing to the fluffiness of the minky fabric, even if you scrub very hard.
-It leaves no residue, it sanitizes and removes stains.
-The alcohol smell is strong for a day or so, but after leaving them to air the smell goes away with nothing left but super soft and clean minky.
+Other than soap you can also use rubbing alcohol or alcohol cleaning whipes.
+It does nothing to the fluffiness of the minky fabric, it leaves no residue, it sanitizes and removes stains.
+The alcohol smell is strong for a little while, but after leaving them to air the smell goes away with nothing left but super soft and clean minky!

 Can I handle the plush a lot?

 The plushies I make can definitely be cuddled and handled!
 The only downside to frequent handling is that the stuffing may become less compact.

 They aren't suitable for rough play though, nor are they safety tested, so please take care when giving it to a child.

 I can make all kinds of plushies!
 I prefer making animal or fantasy type characters though, but feel free to challenge me!